khafagaa/react-native-app-restart-app/README.md

 npx react-native config
 ```

-Look for `react-native-app-restart` in the output with both iOS and Android configurations.
+Look for `react-native-instant-restart` in the output with both iOS and Android configurations.

 ---